mbalabanov/steganography/README.md

 # Steganography

 One day, I received an email from a coworker with a kind invitation to a feedback call.
 At the very end of his message he stated that there is a secret message hidden in the email.
+This tickled my curiosity.
+I decided to find the message... come what may!

 ## Finding the Hidden Message
 At the end of the email I found a few blank spaces tagged as a hyperlink with a fake email address "try_again" and the subject line "Too easy, try again".
 This was a red herring.